Psoriasis

 It’s not clear exactly why some people develop psoriasis.
 But genetics is thought to be a major factor.
 You’re more likely to get it if other people in your family have the condition.

-The condition seems to affect how your immune system responds to different factors.
-These can trigger the onset of psoriasis.
-They can also cause a flare-up in people who already have the condition.
+Psoriasis seems to affect how your immune system responds to different factors.
+Certain factors can trigger the onset of psoriasis.
+These triggers can also cause a flare-up if you already have the condition.

 Trigger factors include:

-• sunlight – this usually helps with psoriasis, but in some people it can worsen it
+- sunlight – this usually helps with psoriasis but for some people, sunlight can make their psoriasis worse

-• hormonal changes such as puberty, after childbirth and during menopause
+- hormonal changes such as those occurring in puberty, after childbirth and during the menopause

 Symptoms of psoriasis

-• Your joints may be affected, causing pain, swelling and stiffness.
-This is known as psoriatic arthritis.
-It tends to affect the joints in your hands, feet, knees and ankles.
+- Your joints may be painful, swollen and stiff.
+This is called psoriatic arthritis.
+It tends to affect the joints in your hands, feet, knees, and ankles.

 Plaque psoriasis

 This is the most common type of psoriasis.
-It’s also known as psoriasis vulgaris.
-With this type, you get thickened, red patches of skin, which may be covered with silver-white scales.
-Some people have lots of plaques and others only have a few.
+It’s also called psoriasis vulgaris.
+You have thickened, red patches of skin.
+These may be covered with silver-white scales.
+Some people have lots of plaques, and others have only a few.
 The plaques can appear anywhere on your body.
 But they commonly appear on your back, tummy, scalp, knees and elbows.
+They can also affect your face.
 They may:

-• look pink or red on white skin, and grey on darker skin
+- look pink or red on pale skin, and grey on darker skin

-• develop a crack if they’re on your hands, feet or over a joint such as your elbow or knee
+- develop a crack if they’re on your hands or feet or over a joint such as your elbow or knee

-• cause some hair loss if they’re on your scalp
+- cause some hair loss if you have scalp psoriasis

 Guttate psoriasis

-In this type of psoriasis, you may have small, scaly, inflamed spots on your body, arms and legs.
-They tend to appear over the course of a week.
-This type tends to affect children, teenagers and young adults, often after they’ve had a throat infection.
+You may have small, scaly, inflamed spots on your body, arms, and legs.
+These tend to appear over the course of a week.
+Guttate psoriasis tends to affect children, teenagers and young adults, often after a throat infection.
 It usually disappears after 3 to 4 months.

 Pustular psoriasis

-This type of psoriasis causes small, pus-filled spots (pustules) on your skin.
-These may just be on the palms of your hands, the tips of your fingers or toes or the soles of your feet.
+You may have small, pus-filled spots (pustules) on your skin.
+These may be only on the palms of your hands, the tips of your fingers or toes, or the soles of your feet.

-More rarely, it can be a severe condition where pustules appear over your whole body.
-This is called generalised pustular psoriasis.
+More rarely, pustular psoriasis can cause pustules to appear over your whole body.
+This is a severe condition called generalised pustular psoriasis.
 It usually affects people who already have plaque psoriasis.
-This is an emergency as it can be life-threatening and needs immediate hospital treatment.
+This is an emergency because it can be life-threatening and needs immediate hospital treatment.

 Flexural psoriasis (inverse psoriasis)

-This is a type of psoriasis that causes patches of smooth, red, shiny skin in areas where your skin folds.
-This might include your armpits, groin and genital area.
+This causes patches of smooth, red, shiny skin in areas where your skin folds.
+This may include your armpits, groin, and genital area.

 Erythrodermic psoriasis

-This is a rare form of psoriasis where your skin becomes red and inflamed all over.
+This is a rare form of psoriasis in which your skin becomes red and inflamed all over.
 It can be painful and very itchy.
-It usually affects people who already have psoriasis, and can come on gradually or suddenly.
+It usually affects people who already have psoriasis.
+It can come on gradually or suddenly.
 Erythrodermic psoriasis can be life-threatening, so it’s important to get immediate medical attention.

 Diagnosis of psoriasis